 After- or Extended-School Programs

 After school, before school and summer programs - also called "out of school time", or OST - provide supplemental assistance to help student build a foundation in reading and math and connect high school to career and college.
 Activities include one-on-one mentor programs, tutoring, academic enrichment, the arts, physical activity, hands-on learning, and family engagement.
-These programs strive to increase students' academic success during the regular school day.
-Federal and state funds support initiatives that occur during out of school time.
+These programs provide high-quality academic enrichment and other activities designed to increase students' overall and academic success.
+The largest dedicated fund source for programs in Texas is the federally-funded 21st Century Community Learning Centers program, also called Texas Afterschool Centers on Education, or Texas ACE.